quii/learn-go-with-tests/reading-files.md

 # Reading files

 In this chapter we're going to learn how to read some files, get some data out of them and do something useful.
-Naturally it'll be in a test-driven manner so we have some modular, nicely tested and simple to maintain code.

 We've been asked to create a package that converts a given folder of blog posts and return a collection of `Post` which represents each file parsed with information about its contents.